nbars/aur-repo-buildserver/README.md

 Packages that should be build by the server are configured by config files.
 The directory that contains theses files is passed with the --pkg-configs flag.
-An config files must end with a .config suffix and the content must looks like this:
+A config files must end with a .config suffix and the content must look like this:

 name = i3blocks
 disabled = false